Mid-career Professional

 Disclosure of mid-career hiring ratio based on the Act on Comprehensive Promotion of Labor Measures

-A position that supports corporate management.
-With a strategic perspective, he performs various tasks in the head office functional departments such as human resources, accounting, general affairs, legal affairs, and corporate planning.
+This position supports corporate management.
+With a strategic perspective, you will carry out a variety of tasks in Head Office functional departments, such as human resources, accounting, general affairs, legal affairs, and business planning.

-Taking a medium- to long-term view of company management, formulating and implementing specific measures to support the management foundation in order to realize the company-wide vision.
+We take a medium- to long-term view of company management, and support the management foundation by formulating and implementing specific measures to realize the company's vision.

 Employment status